blynkkk/docs/tutorials/using-virtual-pins-to-control-physical-devices.md

 There is absolutely no correlation between virtual pins and any of the physical pins on your board.
 If you want a virtual pin to change the state of one of your physical pins then you have to write the code to make this happen. _But don’t panic, it’s not difficult that difficult! - just keep reading…_

 **Basic principals of using virtual pins**
 We’ll use an example of a Power Switch, set to Integer data type, connected to Virtual Pin 0 \(V0\).
-In Blynk.360 we’ll leave the values set to the 0 and 1, so the widget sends a 0 when it’s turned off, and a 1 when it’s turned on - like this:
+In Blynk.Console we’ll leave the values set to the 0 and 1, so the widget sends a 0 when it’s turned off, and a 1 when it’s turned on - like this:

 ![](../.gitbook/assets/power-switch-widget.png)